Economic history of the United Kingdom: Business practices

-Organization
+Organisation

 As industrialisation took effect in the late 18th and early 19th century, the United Kingdom possessed a strong national government that provided a standard currency, an efficient legal system, efficient taxation, and effective support for overseas enterprise both within the British Empire and in independent nations.
 Parliament repealed medieval laws that restricted business enterprise, such as specification of how many threads could be in a woollen cloth, or regulating interest rates.
 Taxation fell primarily on landed wealth, not accumulated capital nor income.
-In 1825 Parliament repealed the Bubble Act of 1720 and facilitated capital accumulation.
-After the General Enclosure Act of 1801, farming became more productive and feed the growing urban industrial workforce.
+In 1825 Parliament repealed the Bubble Act 1720 and facilitated capital accumulation.
+After the General Enclosure Act 1801, farming became more productive and fed the growing urban industrial workforce.
 The Navigation Acts remained important into the 1820s, and enforced by the Royal Navy, facilitated international trade.
 The road system was developed through government-sponsored local turnpikes.
-However, there were few examples of government-financed canals, and none of railroads, unlike early major transport projects in Japan, in Russia, or in the mid-nineteenth century USA.
+However, there were few examples of government-financed canals, and none of railroads, unlike early major transport projects in Japan, in Russia, or in the mid-19th century USA.

 Evidence from Lever Brothers, Royal Dutch Shell, and Burroughs Wellcome indicates that after 1870 individual entrepreneurship by top leaders was critical in fostering the growth of direct foreign investment and the rise to prominence of multinational corporations.
 In 1929, the first modern multinational company emerged when a merger of Dutch Margarine Unie and British soapmaker Lever Brothers resulted in Unilever.
 With 250,000 people employed, and in terms of market value, Unilever was the largest industrial company in Europe.
 However, after 1945 the importance of entrepreneurship declined in British business.

 Accounting

 New business practices in the areas of management and accounting made possible the more efficient operation of large companies.
 For example, in steel, coal, and iron companies 19th-century accountants used sophisticated, fully integrated accounting systems to calculate output, yields, and costs to satisfy management information requirements.
-South Durham Steel and Iron, was a large horizontally integrated company that operated mines, mills, and shipyards.
-Its management used traditional accounting methods with the goal of minimizing production costs, and thus raising its profitability.
+South Durham Steel and Iron was a large horizontally integrated company that operated mines, mills, and shipyards.
+Its management used traditional accounting methods with the goal of minimising production costs, and thus raising its profitability.
 By contrast one of its competitors, Cargo Fleet Iron introduced mass production milling techniques through the construction of modern plants.
 Cargo Fleet set high production goals and developed an innovative but complicated accounting system to measure and report all costs throughout the production process.
 However, problems in obtaining coal supplies and the failure to meet the firm's production goals forced Cargo Fleet to drop its aggressive system and return to the sort of approach South Durham Steel was using.